 Aside from providing ample comfort, the feet are the defining characteristics of these tubs.
 The original 1700s Dutch ball-and-claw design recalls the traditional Chinese motif of a dragon’s paw clutching a pearl.
 Later iterations used a lion’s paw, popular among European furniture makers, and an eagle’s claw or talon, which American craftsmen favored.
 As freestanding tubs grew in popularity, so too did attention to the ornate cast-iron feet.
 Four common styles emerged: the clawfoot or talon, the lion’s paw, the armada, and the cannonball.

 After 1930 many feet were melted into weaponry during WWII.
-After the war notions of American home luxury had changed.
+After the war notions of the American home, luxury had changed.
 The lower, double-walled modern bathtub fixture was preferred over the heavier, freestanding clawfoot, in part for ease of cleaning.
 Today, however, the comforts of a great home again include bathrooms with character and style, which explains why clawfoot tubs are now so popular in bathroom renovations.

 Thinking of turning an outdated bathroom into a personal oasis?
 MLM Incorporated can make that dream a reality.
 We’ve been rated as New Orleans’ #1 residential contractor.
-Contact us for a free quote today and find out why!
+Contact us for a quote today and find out why!